This page is in memory of…

 August 30, 1960 – October 3, 1993

-Master Sergeant Gordon’s grave stone is located on Park Avenue.
-For a larger view of the picture, click the thumbnail image.
+Gordon’s grave stone is located on Park Avenue.

-This dedication stone is located in front of the Lincoln Town Office at 63 Main Street.
-The dedication took place Sunday, July 23, 1995 at 1 PM.
-Inscripted into the memorial are these words: “In Memory of Master Sergeant Gary Gordon, U.S. Army Special Forces, Aug.
-30,1960 – Oct.
+This dedication stone is located at 63 Main Street.
+The dedication took place Sunday, July 23, 1995, at 1 PM.
+Inscribed into the memorial are these words: “In Memory of Master Sergeant Gary Gordon, U.S. Army Special Forces, Aug.
+30, 1960 – Oct.
 3, 1993, Awarded the Medal of Honor for ‘extraordinary heroism’ with which he fought and died in effort to rescue comrades in Somalia.
 ‘In Delta’s ranks is a special breed… they belong to a tiny fraternity whose common bond is uncommon valor’ John Marsh, Secretary of the Army, 1989”.

 This picture is located in the Lincoln Town Council Chambers.
-The picture features the USNS Gordon (T-AKR 296), Military Sealift Ship.
+The picture features the USNS Gordon, a 565-foot-long rapid deployment ship dedicated in Newport News Shipbuilding yard, VA in 1996.

 Other Veteran’s Memorials in Town

-Lincoln Veterans War Memorial (Located off Goding Ave)
+Lincoln Veterans Memorial (Located at 22 Goding Ave.)

 Soldier Statue – Civil War (Located Military Rd. and Lee St)

-Spirit of the American Doughboy – World War 1 (Located W. Broadway)
+Spirit of the American Doughboy – World War 1 (Located on W. Broadway) Our Doughboy statue is one of 14 left in the US.
+Our statue was made by Ernest Moore Viquesney.